Street & Sidewalk Cleaning Response

 Goal Status: MEETING GOAL

-FY 2016-17 Monthly Average to Date: 94% of street and sidewalk cleaning requests abated within 48 hours
+FY 2015-16 Average: 94% of street and sidewalk cleaning requests abated within 48 hours

 Public Works receives cleaning requests primarily through San Francisco 311, and has a goal of responding to 95 percent of street and sidewalk cleaning requests within 48 hours.
 Street and sidewalk cleanliness is important to the aesthetics, environmental quality, health, and safety of San Francisco.
 Public Works dispatches litter patrols for small items and steamer services 24 hours a day, 7 days a week to meet its street cleaning goal.
 While Public Works dispatches packer trucks for a limited number of large item requests, Recology has been primarily responsible for responding to large item requests since July 2013.